WSU-kduncan/cicdf25-chinnuu05/README-CI.md

 I tested that my workflow worked successfully by verifying that the Dockerhub image was built using the right files/code from the respective Github commit.

-So I basically just made a change to the website, made a new version tag, `git tag -a v1.0.8 -m "Edited website` and then pushed that commit under the tag. `git push origin v1.0.8`
+So I basically just made a change to the website, made a new version tag, `git tag -a v1.0.8 -m "Edited website` and then pushed that tag. `git push origin v1.0.8`

 And to verify the workflow built the Docker image using the correct commit's files, I ran the Docker image for that version tag on my computer and verified the changes I made appeared on the website.